apertus-open-source-cinema/web-remote/README.md

 # web-remote
 AXIOM Beta webbased control GUI for camera remote control

+## Installation

+1. Install nodejs and npm
+1. Download the Project
+1. Go to Folder where the `package.json` file is
+1. Run `npm install`

+To start a development server, run `npm run start`.
+To build the project statically, run `npm run build`.

 #### Target Features

 * All function are in a database that can be searched (at the moment JSON file)